 I went with a group that had a very different travel style from me

 I love my buddies, but they wanted to take it easy in the morning and stay up late.
 This just ain’t my style.
 I am a morning person, who wakes up at the same time no matter how late I go to bed the night before.
-I would have loved to hit up some of the exhibits and museums in the a.m., but I never had the guts to leave the group and venture out on my own.
-Still working on that skill.
+I would have loved to hit up some of the exhibits and museums in the mornings, but I never had the guts to leave the group and venture out on my own (oh, the FOMO!).
+Still working on that.
 Everyone else pretty much agreed on some gambling and drinking activities, and I was definitely the odd one out, so I just followed along.

 Then in the evenings I was prone to crankiness because I was tired and ready to be alone and unwind from the day, but I felt pressured to stay out until everyone decided it was time to wrap up.
 Vegas definitely suited them better than me.